AIROB-Lab/flexible-modular-printed-sensor-system/README.md

 *CAD construction of hexagon structured band*

 Due to the requirements, TPU was chosen as the base material was the most suitable option.
 Furthermore, the hexagonal structure was selected based on the requirements, as it was best suited to withstand the forces acting on the band.
 Different band lengths were used to adjust the band to various anatomical structures with different diameters.
 As the 3D printer limited the overall length, the maximum printing length of the printer was divided by four to serve as the base length for the band.
 This base length was then mirrored and multiplied to create the band for the sensor holder.
-Using this method, different band lengths could be easily adjusted to fit a wide range of anatomical structures.
+This method could easily adjust different band lengths to fit a wide range of anatomical structures.

 ### Wristband Closure
 ![](media/media4.png)